 Valkey Cluster supports multiple key operations as long as all of the keys involved in a single command execution (or whole transaction, or Lua script execution) belong to the same hash slot.
 The user can force multiple keys to be part of the same hash slot by using a feature called hash tags.

-Hash tags are documented in the Valkey Cluster specification, but the gist is that if there is a substring between {} brackets in a key, only what is inside the string is hashed.
-For example, the keys user:{123}:profile and user:{123}:account are guaranteed to be in the same hash slot because they share the same hash tag.
+are guaranteed to be in the same hash slot because they share the same hash tag.
 As a result, you can operate on these two keys in the same multi-key operation.

-Valkey Cluster master-replica model
+Valkey Cluster primary-replica model

 In our example cluster with nodes A, B, C, if node B fails the cluster is not able to continue, since we no longer have a way to serve hash slots in the range 5501-11000.